Bounded Model Checking for Hyperproperties: Introduction

 There has been a recent surge of model checking techniques for HyperLTL specifications~\cite{cfst19,fht18,frs15,cfkmrs14}.
 These approaches employ various techniques (e.g., alternating automata, model counting, strategy synthesis, etc) to verify hyperproperties.
 However, they generally fall short in proposing an effective method to deal with identifying bugs with respect to alternating HyperLTL formulas.
 Indeed, quantifier alternation has been shown to generally elevate the complexity class of model checking HyperLTL specifications in different shapes of Kripke structures (KS)~\cite{bf18,cfkmrs14}.
-For example, consider the simple Kripke structure $\krip$ in Fig.~\ref{fig:kripke} and HyperLTL formulas $\varphi_1 = \forall \pi.\forall \pi'. \G(a_\pi \leftrightarrow a_{\pi'})$ and $\varphi_2 = \forall \pi.\exists \pi'. \G(a_\pi \not \leftrightarrow a_{\pi'})$.
-Verifying whether $\krip \models \varphi_1$ can be reduced to building the self-composition of $\krip$ (i.e., parallel composition of $\krip$ with itself) and applying standard LTL model checking, resulting in worst-case complexity $|\krip|^2$.
-In the size of the model.
-On the contrary, dealing with formula $\varphi_2$ is not as straightforward.
-In worst case, it requires a subset generation to encode the existential quantifier within the Kripke structure, resulting in $|\krip|.2^{|\krip|}$ blow up.
+For example, consider the simple Kripke structure $\krip$ in Fig.~\ref{fig:kripke} and HyperLTL formulas $\varphi_1 = \forall \pi_A.\forall \pi_B. \G(p_{\pi_A} \leftrightarrow p_{\pi_B})$ and $\varphi_2 = \forall \pi_A.\exists \pi_B. \G(p_{\pi_A} \not \leftrightarrow p_{\pi_B})$.
+Proving that $\krip \not \models \varphi_1$ (where traces for $\pi_A$ and $\pi_B$ are taken from $K$) can be reduced to building the self-composition of $\krip$ and applying standard LTL model checking, resulting in worst-case complexity $|\krip|^2$ in the size of the system.
+On the contrary, proving that $\krip \models \varphi_2$ is not as straightforward.
+In the worst case, this requires a subset generation to encode the existential quantifier within the Kripke structure, resulting in $|\krip|\cdot 2^{|\krip|}$ blow up.
 In addition, the quantification is over traces rather than states, adding to the complexity of reasoning.